What We Believe

 Ephesians 6:12-13 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 13 Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand.

 Water baptism identifies us with Christ's death, burial, and resurrection.
 Concluding that sins are only forgiven or remitted when a specific method of baptism is followed undermines God's power and exclusive provision of grace.
-Baptism is an essential spiritual declaration that was never meant to create division among believers who do not fully understand its importance, or yet embrace the specific way it was scripturally administered: that is, by invoking the saving name of Jesus at full immersion.
-This is the practical fulfilment of baptism in the name of the Father, and of the Son, and of the Holy Spirit, since these three distinct manifestations are of the same One God.
-Instead of advancing optional methods, bridging the baptism divide demands that believers revisit both its contextual command and its scriptural significance.
+Baptism is an essential spiritual declaration that was never meant to create division among believers who do not fully understand its importance.
+The purpose of baptism was first modeled by our LORD and Savior, who after being baptized was publicly recognized by God as being given authority to carry out the will of The Father.
+To baptize in the name of The Father, Son and Holy Spirit and to be baptized in Jesus Name is to be baptized by the authority of Jesus.
+A key Scripture to declare and embrace coming out of the waters of baptism and to declare and embrace often as we balance the practice of baptism with the power of The Blood of Christ is Galatians 2:20.
+Bridging the baptism divide demands that believers revisit both its contextual command and its scriptural significance.

 Galatians 3:26-28 For ye are all the children of God by faith in Christ Jesus.
 27 For as many of you as have been baptized into Christ have put on Christ.
 28 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.